Incident Types

 Streamline and customize incident management with distinct Incident Types

 Within an organization there are often many different types of incidents that demand a unique response process.
 For example, a major incident typically follows a different process than a security incident or compliance incident.
 The Incident Types feature allows organizations to create custom types, which determine the set of Custom Fields that are available on an incident, tailored to their diverse response processes.
-By categorizing incidents, teams can reduce confusion and ensure that the right processes and responders are engaged for each type of incident, leading to quicker resolution and minimizing business impact.
+By categorizing incidents, teams can reduce confusion and ensure that they engage the right processes and responders for each incident type, leading to quicker resolution and minimized business impact.

 📘

-Customers with the Business pricing plan can create up to three custom Incident Types.
-That does not include the Base Incident or Major Incident types.
-Customers on the Enterprise plan for Incident Management can create up to 100 Incident Types, and with up to 3 levels of nesting.
+• Customers with Enterprise pricing plans can create up to 100 Incident Types, and with up to 3 levels of nesting.

-Please contact our Sales Team to upgrade to a plan with Incident Types.
+Please contact our Sales Team to expand your account's Incident Types functionality.

 🚧